Shows - La Raza Rocks | Sunday 1pm

 Pocho Joe recognized that Chicano music, which was largely ignored by commercial radio outlets, was a valuable component of American music.
 The bands and artists all had culturally inspirational histories and backgrounds that the listening audience deserved to hear.
-This music that is and was the soundtrack of our lives, has and does have historical importance.
+This music which is and was the soundtrack of our lives has and does have historical importance.

 The beat ain’t complete ‘til you move your feet!
 Raza rocks!
 Simón!

 La Raza Rocks airs every Sunday from 1 to 2 pm.